e3krisztian/dutree/README.rst

 **NOTE**: The directories do not count the size of themselves, only of their contents.
 This explains any discrepancies with ``du -sb`` output.

-**NOTE**: On filesystems with built-in compression (like ZFS) or with many sparse files, you may want to check the --count-blocks option.
-This should better reflect the actual used size (and align with ``du -sh``).

 Library usage::